School trips – The ultimate teacher guide

 The MAD (Mechanical Art & Design) Museum

-This venue displays over 60 motorised pieces of automata and kinetic art, all of which have been handcrafted by outside-the-box thinkers and inventors from across the globe.
+This venue displays over 60 motorised pieces of automata and kinetic art.
+These have all been handcrafted by outside-the-box thinkers and inventors from across the globe.

-Students are encouraged to interact with and witness a diverse range of engineering and physics principles as well as clever design elements.
+The museum encourages students to interact with and witness a diverse range of engineering and physics principles as well as clever design elements.
+The museum offers:

 The National Football Museum